Alps Advisors Inc. Lowers Position in Jounce Therapeutics, Inc. (NASDAQ:JNCE)

 Wall Street Analysts Forecast Growth

 A number of equities research analysts have weighed in on JNCE shares.
-Piper Sandler lowered their price target on Jounce Therapeutics to $6.00 in a research report on Tuesday, September 6th.
-HC Wainwright reduced their price objective on Jounce Therapeutics from $15.00 to $11.00 and set a “buy” rating on the stock in a research note on Friday, August 5th.
-Raymond James cut Jounce Therapeutics from a “strong-buy” rating to an “outperform” rating and reduced their price objective for the company from $16.00 to $3.00 in a research note on Thursday, November 10th.
-Robert W. Baird cut their target price on Jounce Therapeutics to $5.00 in a research note on Tuesday, August 9th.
-Finally, StockNews.com raised Jounce Therapeutics from a “sell” rating to a “hold” rating in a research note on Saturday, November 19th.
-Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $8.40.
+Raymond James downgraded Jounce Therapeutics from a “strong-buy” rating to an “outperform” rating and lowered their price target for the company from $16.00 to $3.00 in a research report on Thursday, November 10th.
+HC Wainwright lowered their price target on Jounce Therapeutics from $15.00 to $11.00 and set a “buy” rating on the stock in a research report on Friday, August 5th.
+StockNews.com raised Jounce Therapeutics from a “sell” rating to a “hold” rating in a research note on Saturday, November 19th.
+Robert W. Baird reduced their price objective on Jounce Therapeutics to $5.00 in a research note on Tuesday, August 9th.
+Finally, Piper Sandler reduced their price objective on Jounce Therapeutics to $6.00 in a research note on Tuesday, September 6th.
+Two investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $8.40.

-Jounce Therapeutics (NASDAQ:JNCE – Get Rating) last released its earnings results on Thursday, November 10th.
-The company reported ($0.60) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.64) by $0.04.
-Analysts expect that Jounce Therapeutics, Inc. will post -2.3 EPS for the current fiscal year.

 Jounce Therapeutics, Inc, a clinical-stage immunotherapy company, develops therapies for the treatment of cancer.
 The company develops vopratelimab, a clinical-stage monoclonal antibody, which is in Phase II clinical trial that binds to and activates the Inducible T cell CO-Stimulator, a protein on the surface of T cells found in various solid tumors.